 Blogging is a demanding job that requires your time and dedication.
-But even as a pro blogger you have to move around and travel which often leaves you with a weak or low internet connection and other such hurdles.
+But even as a pro blogger, you must move around and travel, which often leaves you with a weak or low internet connection and other such hurdles.
 In such a case some useful blogging tools and applications can do wonders, and desktop blogging software are one of them.

 If you’re wondering which particular blogging app will suit your needs, take a look at this list of best desktop blogging software.
 These apps have different features catering to your different needs.
 So, take a look at this list to see which one of these apps will be best suited for your blogging needs.